markusklassen95/DataEngineering/README.md

 Which file du you want to process?

 ```
-After entering the file name, the Docker containers are started and the batch process is executed.
+After entering the file name, the Docker containers are started and the batch process is executed fully automatic.
 The Data is stored in the Hadoop Distributed File System (HDFS) in the directory `hdfs://Output/filename`
 ## Process all files in a folder
 When you want to batch procssing all files in `~/Data`, run